scottish-government-design-system/designsystem.gov.scot/components/site-header/index.md

 category: components
 parent: components
 thispage: component.site-header
-summary: "The site header contains key branding and the title of a website.
-It appears on every page."
+summary: "The site header tells users what site they are visiting and introduces any site branding."
 type: major
 phase: 1
 ---

 ## About this component
-The site header introduces wider site branding, such as the main colours in a site’s colour palette.
-It appears at the top of every page and can include an optional search field and primary site navigation.
+The site header tells users what site they are visiting and introduces site branding.
+It appears at the top of every page and can include an optional search field and primary navigation.

-On a mobile, site navigation is hidden from view until the user clicks or taps on a ‘menu’ button.
+## Components related to this
+Search field
+Site navigation
+Phase label

+## Why we use this component
+The site header means users can navigate pages without having to go back to the top of the page.

+Having site navigation or search in the header also gives users a way of getting their bearings in the site and allows easy access to other parts of the site.

+It also means users who have not come via the homepage have a way to identify which site they’re on.

+We’ve avoided using second level interactive navigation because of usability concerns.

 ## Other versions of this component
 1. Plain header